Atomic claims

 Search by topic, entity, source type, or domain and get the Streams most likely to match the user's intent.

-Read coverage, source channels, home domains, tag types, date ranges, media formats, and safe query options.
+Read coverage, source channels (with publisher name, category, content types, URL, and agent-optimized description), home domains, tag types, date ranges, media formats, and safe query options.
+Source channel enrichment means agents understand what a stream covers without a separate lookup.

-Apply filters, inspect counts, retry with broader Streams when needed, and return Briefs, Signals, and Records.
+Apply filters, inspect counts, retry with broader Streams when needed, and return Signal + Brief plus source metadata.
+Full Records are Enterprise-only via REST.

 Agents need to know where a claim came from before they can act on it.
 Synorb keeps source name, URL, published date, captured date, Stream routing, and lineage together so the agent can trace a Manifest back to the watched surface.